-The Union similarly was instrumental in launching the convocation of the second Hague Conference in 1907, when the Secretary-General of the Union, Albert Gobat, delivered a personal message in the name of the Union to US President Roosevelt in 1904.
+The Union similarly was instrumental in launching the convocation of the second Hague Conference in 1907, when Secretary-General of the Union Albert Gobat delivered a personal message in the name of the Union to US President Theodore Roosevelt in 1904.
 However, the IPU's model draft treaty of 1906, aimed at introducing compulsory arbitration, was less successful than its forerunner of 1895.
 Even though accepted, after some changes, by the majority of governmental representatives present, it could not be adopted given the necessity of unanimity requested at that time.
 Altogether, it is no exaggeration to conclude that the Union at the beginning of the last century contributed significantly to the development and codification of international customary law in the field of arbitration.
-Moreover, with its work on the permanent organization of the Hague Conferences, the IPU played some role in the setting-up of the League of Nations after World War I. Especially, an IPU draft on the establishment of a permanent court was taken as the basis for negotiations on the Statute of the League's Permanent Court of International Justice in 1920.
-Due to these first developments, it is not surprising that during the first forty years of existence of the Union, eleven Nobel Peace Prize Winners, among them one of the two first in 1901, originated from the ranks of the IPU.5
+Moreover, with its work on the permanent organization of the Hague Conferences, the IPU played some role in the setting-up of the League of Nations after the First World War.
+Especially, an IPU draft on the establishment of a permanent court was taken as the basis for negotiations on the Statute of the League's Permanent Court of International Justice in 1920.
+Due to these first developments, it is not surprising that during the first 40 years of existence of the Union, 11 Nobel Peace Prize winners, among them one of the two first in 1901, originated from the ranks of the IPU.4 without an international organization in existence, voices within the Union existed who openly propagated a role for the IPU itself as an embryo of a future world parliament (Gobat 1903, 1148-50; Lange 1911a, 14-15; Schücking 1912, 308-9; Quidde 1911, 201).5 In the following period, the quarrel over the question of timing and the confusion over a clear distinction between governmental and parliamentary tasks and organs at the international level, since at that time neither international organizations nor any other embryonic form of world government existed, led to the quasi-abandonment of the idea.

-4 See, for the published version, Descamps (1896: 5-74).

-The most impressive occurrence, however, from the viewpoint of international democracy, was the discussion within the Union, on the basis of an American proposal, of the establishment of a world parliament with full parliamentary powers from 1904 onwards.
-At that time already, without an international organization in existence, voices within the Union existed who openly propagated a role for the IPU itself as an embryo of a future world parliament (Gobat 1903: 1148-1150; Lange 1911: 14-15; Schücking 1912: 308-309; Quidde 1911: 201).
-In the following, the quarrel over the question of timing and the confusion over a clear distinction between governmental and parliamentary tasks and organs at the international level, since at that time neither international organizations nor any other embryonic form of world government existed, lead to the quasi-abandonment of the idea.
 Another controversy was the question of whether the role of a world parliament should be assigned to the Union itself.
 In the end, a governmental organization of the world was promoted rather than some representation of the people as such.
-Yet, the intention of the Union, namely, to reduce governmental power in foreign affairs, remained one of its main goals throughout that time: "[L]a Conférence interparlementaire a été fondée précisément dans le but de réduire le rôle de la diplomatie, et d'augmenter l'influence des parlements sur les affaires internationales à l'effet de régler celles-ci conformément aux lois de la justice."
-(Gobat 1895: 266).
+Yet, the intention of the Union, namely to reduce governmental power in foreign affairs, remained one of its main goals throughout that time: '[L]a Conférence interparlementaire a été fondée précisément dans le but de réduire le rôle de la diplomatie, et d'augmenter l'influence des parlements sur les affaires internationales à l'effet de régler celles-ci conformément aux lois de la justice' (Gobat 1895, 266).